 - Antibacterial – MRSA, a drug-resistant bacteria known for causing staph infections, has no power against CBG, which has successfully defeated this pernicious pathogen

-- Anti-Inflammatory – most cannabinoids boast anti-inflammatory capabilities and CBG is no different when tissues or joints become swollen
+- Anti-Inflammatory – most cannabinoids boast soothing capabilities and CBG is no different when tissues or joints become swollen

 - Battle Cancer – one study demonstrated that CBG can block receptors that cause cancer cell growth while also inhibiting the growth of colorectal cancer cells